gothburz/HTML5-Sticky-Footer/README.md

 # Sticky-Footer-Boilerplate
-An HTML Boilerplate for small Webpages that require a sticky footer.
+An HTML5 Boilerplate for small Webpages that require a sticky footer.